Jakob Bragg (b. 1990) is an Australian composer, born and raised in the subtropics, he now resides in the temperate south of Melbourne.

 Originally beginning studies in economics, Jakob almost completed a degree at the QUT Business School before making the dramatic leap to study composition full time.
 He is currently undertaking a Masters of Music at the Melbourne Conservatorium of Music with Elliott Gyger having previously studied with Liza Lim, and at the Queensland Conservatorium Griffith University with Gerard Brophy.
 Other composition mentors have included Enno Poppe, Simon Steen-Andersen, Klaus Lang, Chris Dench, and Stuart Greenbaum.

-2017 sees Jakob working with soloists including Phoebe Green, Ben Opie, Tamara Kohler, Kaylie Melville, Sine Winther, and the BRON saxophone quartet.
+2018 sees Jakob working with soloists including Phoebe Green, Ben Opie, Tamara Kohler, Kaylie Melville, Kupka’s Piano, and the Horsley & Williams duo.

 When not writing music, Jakob loves history, collects books and tends to his many plants daily.